Medicinal products for human use

 Clinical trial results posted by sponsors in the EudraCT, in line with the Guideline 2012/C302/03, are available to the public, since 21 July 2014.
 This is outlined in European Commission guideline, in application of the current clinical trials Directive 2001/20/EC and the Paediatric Regulation.

 What this means for clinical trial sponsors

-- For any clinical trials that ended on or after 21 July 2014, sponsors will have to post results within six (for paediatric clinical trials) or twelve months (for non paediatric clinical trials) following the end of the trial.
+- For clinical trials that ended on or after 21 July 2014, sponsors will have to post results within six (paediatric clinical trials) or 12 months (non-paediatric).

 - For trials that ended before 21 July 2014, the guideline sets the specific timeframe for the results submission.

 What this means for public access to information on clinical trial results